Hidayat-rivai/51/README.md

 # SP Restoran Kentang (Input Awal - Hapus Awal)
-This is my short semester lesson about linked list in structure data.
+This is my short semester's lesson about linked list in structure data.

 this is potato restaurant application